shdejavu/MLpotential/README.md

-# ML interatomic potentials trained with DeepMD
+# ML interatomic potentials and dataset